NESCent/hip_hack_howto/research/deep_dive_notes.md

 https://cran.r-project.org/web/packages/geiger/index.html

+compared files before and after from https://cran.r-project.org/src/contrib/Archive/geiger/.
+7 of the 20 code files were changed, and 6 of the 19 doc files.

 ### research notes

-pitch.  nobody knew what was right.  different implementations of same thing.

-yes alfaro, but was mostly with another group.
+Personal communication (videochat) from Luke Harmon, November 19, 2015

+Pitch based on sense that different implementations of same thing give different results, and no one knows what is right.

-AH was running OUCH, LH was running geiger, GH was doing Mesquite
+AH was running OUCH, LH was running geiger, GH was doing Mesquite.
+MA was there, but was mostly with another group.

-used toy data sets on hand
+They used toy data sets on hand.

-team also working on something else.
+Team also working on something else.
 LH and AH were trying to generate fossils and trees at the same time, and analyze them together.
 LH and AH were mostly talking about that.
 To do list was implemented.
 That stuff all got done later.
 Later, with Graham Slater, Luke organized a special issue on that.
 Had a vague idea that GH was doing similar things.
 Important realization.
 Made me undertand GH's work better.
 LH is sending link to introductory paper.
 Way of thinking extends from discussions at the hackathon.
 LH hadn't published anything on fossils previously, but later went on to edit a special issue on the topic (http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12091/abstract).
 His exposure to GH was critical to that.

-previous strategy: just use optim, naive optimization. but putting it up against Mesquite and PAUP, programs that take optimization seriously, made me realize that my code should do the same.  new strategy: paranoia.
+Previous geiger strategy: just use optim, naive optimization. but putting it up against Mesquite and PAUP, programs that take optimization seriously, made me realize that my code should do the same.  new strategy: paranoia.
 Now doing tests using hard problems with multiple optima.

-new collaboration: AH ended up on 2011 paper on method Eastman, et al.
+New collaboration: AH ended up with LH on 2011 paper (Eastman, et al.) on method

 GH gave LH his white noise code and LH tied it in after the hackathon.

 Hackathon brought GH into the geiger group, and he is listed as developer of package.  https://cran.r-project.org/web/packages/geiger/geiger.pdf

 LH invited GH to department, he is speaking tomorrow.

-compared files before and after from https://cran.r-project.org/src/contrib/Archive/geiger/.
-7 of the 20 code files were changed, and 6 of the 19 doc files.

 ### polished summary with key points